Geometry-to-Image Synthesis-Driven Generative Point Cloud Registration: Experiments

 \subsection{Comparison with Existing Methods}

-\textbf{Evaluation on ScanNet.} We first perform model evaluation on a widely-used, large-scale indoor benchmark dataset, ScanNet~\cite{dai2017scannet}.
+\textbf{Evaluation on ScanNet.} We first test our \textit{generative point cloud registration} paradigm on the depth camera-based 3D registration.
+We perform model evaluation on a widely-used, large-scale indoor benchmark dataset, ScanNet~\cite{dai2017scannet}, where the point clouds are derived from depth maps captured by depth sensors.
 We follow the official data split to divide this dataset into the training, validation, and testing subsets, and construct view pairs by sampling image pairs that are 50 frames apart.
 Compared to the 20-frame separation used in~\cite{el2021unsupervisedr,yuan2023pointmbf}, our approach with a 50-frame separation further reduces the overlap ratio (i.e., lower overlap), thereby increasing the registration difficulty.

 We compare our method against with one representative traditional descriptor: FPFH \cite{rusu2009fast}, one scene-level end-to-end registration network: RegTR~\cite{yew2022regtr}, and five deep descriptors: FCGF~\cite{choy2019fully}, Predator~\cite{huang2021predator}, GeoTrans~\cite{qin2022geometric}, Lepard~\cite{li2022lepard}, and RoITr~\cite{yu2023rotation}.
-We adopt RANSAC-50k as the pose estimator for FPFH, Lepard and RoITr, and select SC2PCR~\cite{chen2022sc2}, RANSAC-50k and LGR for (Generative) FCGF, (Generative) Predator, and (Generative) GeoTrans~\cite{qin2022geometric}, to validate the robustness of our generative 3D registration paradigm across different pose estimators.
-Table~\ref{scannetcompa} demonstrates that enhanced by the free-lunch color information generated by our \textit{Match-ControlNet}, all generative versions of FCGF, Predator, and GeoTrans achieve significant performance improvements, such as $6.9\%\uparrow$ of Generative FCGF on 45$^\circ$@Rotation metric.
-These confirm the generality and effectiveness of our proposed \textit{generative point cloud registration} paradigm.
-Additionally, we find that compared to the DINOv2 image encoding, Stable Diffusion can capture more discriminative representations and achieve higher precisions.
+Here, we integrate FCGF, Predator, and GeoTrans into our \textit{generative point cloud registration} framework, resulting in corresponding color-enhanced variants: {Generative FCGF}, {Generative Predator}, and {Generative GeoTrans} for method evaluation.
+We adopt RANSAC-50k as the pose estimator for FPFH, Lepard and RoITr, and select SC2PCR~\cite{chen2022sc2}, RANSAC-50k and LGR for (Generative) FCGF, (Generative) Predator, and (Generative) GeoTrans~\cite{qin2022geometric}, respectively, to validate the robustness of our generative 3D registration paradigm across different pose estimators.
+Table~\ref{scannetcompa} demonstrates that enhanced by the free-lunch color information generated by our \textit{DepthMatch-ControlNet}, all generative versions of FCGF, Predator, and GeoTrans achieve significant performance improvements, such as $6.9\%\uparrow$ of Generative FCGF on 45$^\circ$@Rotation metric.
+These confirm the generality and effectiveness of our framework.
+Additionally, we find that compared to the DINOv2 image encoding, Stable-Diffusion (\textit{SD}) encoding can capture more discriminative representations and achieve higher precisions.